We Need Your Help to Build a Blacksmith Forge at The Clearing!

 In addition to blacksmithing, the forge building will also be used for other metalworking classes, including welding and metal sculpture.

 We hope to break ground for the building in 2014.
 Members of the Building Committee have visited blacksmith operations in eastern Wisconsin to get advice and suggestions from working blacksmiths on building design and layout.
-During the building process, we plan to offer classes and/or volunteer opportunities in post and beam construction, stovewood wall construction, stone masonry and straw bale construction.
+During the building process, we plan to offer classes and/or volunteer opportunities in post and beam construction, stovewood wall construction and stone masonry.

 What Is It Going To Cost?